Field Service Representative Jobs in USA with Visa Sponsorship

 How to find Field Service Representative jobs with visa sponsorship?

 To find Field Service Representative jobs with visa sponsorship, use Migrate Mate, which specializes in connecting international candidates with sponsoring employers.
-Focus on technology companies, medical device manufacturers, and industrial equipment firms that frequently hire field service roles and sponsor H-1B, TN, or other work visas.
+Focus on technology companies, medical device manufacturers, and industrial equipment firms that frequently hire field service roles and sponsor H-1B, TN visa, or other work visas.
 These companies often need technical support specialists to service clients across different regions.

 What is the prevailing wage requirement for sponsored Field Service Representative jobs?